 ABOUT PROJECT FUTURE

 PF drew on MAC-UK’s INTEGRATE approach which harnesses the power of young people to contribute to solutions whilst offering mental health and wellbeing support.
 They undertake peer research that aims to influence how services support young people.
 For example, young people previously curated an art exhibition that featured critical components of their interactions and experiences of the CJS and how broader contexts interact with this.

 Such research is also supported by social action work which works to create systematic change through training sessions, consultations, and local/national meetings.
 By hearing the voices of young people, professionals’ perceptions can be altered.

 Tackling a lack of trust

-Project Future was originally set up as a partnership project between MAC-UK, Haringey Council and Barnet Enfield and Haringey Mental Health Trust.
-The project is now in its second phase, with MIND in Haringey as their new charity partner.
-All of the Project partners are heavily involved in overseeing the running of the project and sit on the operational and strategic management boards, contributing to a robustly governed and well-connected service.
-The partnership means the project draws on different resources in the network, which supports young people to access services they previously had not.
+PF prides itself on being a partnership project.
+Initially set up between Haringey Council, Barnet, Enfield & Haringey NHS Mental Health Trust, and MAC-UK (2016-2019), as the project moved into its second phase (2019) Mind in Haringey transitioned to become the new charity partner.
+All of the partners have been heavily involved in overseeing the running of the project and sit on the operational and strategic management boards.
+Accordingly, the project draws on different resources in this network and enables young people to access services they previously had not.

 During this second phase between 2019-2021, Project Future expanded into a hub and spoke model.
 Alongside the PF hub (16-25YO), the project extended its reach to work with a younger cohort of 11-16-year-olds.
 This was achieved through embedding a clinical psychologist and assistant psychologist into a local youth centre.
 Underpinned by the main tenets of the PF approach, and valuing the existing expertise in the local community, PF clinicians worked in collaboration with young people and youth centre staff to coproduce a psychologically informed early intervention and prevention arm of the project.